Is The Grocery Store Liable for My Slip and Fall Injury?

 Providing Proof of Dangerous Conditions

-One woman who broke her kneecap when she fell after slipping in a puddle of liquid soap at Costco won her case when she was able to prove that several Costco employees had walked by the spill and ignored it.
-This verified that Costco knew about the dangerous condition and, through the conduct of its employees, had time to take action, but failed to warn about it or clean it up.
+One woman who broke her kneecap when she fell after slipping in a puddle of liquid soap at Costco won her case when she proved that several Costco employees had walked by the spill and ignored it.
+This verified that Costco knew about the dangerous condition and, through the conduct of its employees, had time to take action but failed to warn about it or clean it up.

-In some cases, a person is injured when they slip on some food item that is dropped on the floor by a customer.
-Unless an attorney can show that the grocery store employees knew or should have known of the food item on the floor, the store is not liable because the law requires the store owner to be on notice of the dangerous condition and had an opportunity to clean it up.
+Sometimes, a person is injured when they slip on a food item that a customer drops on the floor.
+Unless an attorney can show that the grocery store employees knew or should have known of the food item on the floor, the store is not liable because the law requires the store owner to be notified of the dangerous condition and have an opportunity to clean it up.

 Responsibility of Shoppers

-If a shopper is aware of a dangerous condition and chooses to ignore the warning, or a dangerous condition is obvious, the store may not be liable for the injury.
-For example, if a liquid spill is large, the law says that a shopper should notice it and not walk through it.
-Or, if a shopper chooses to ignore a “wet floor” warning sign, and slips onto the wet floor, the store will not be liable for the injury.
-The shopper was warned about the dangerous condition and chose to ignore the warning.
+If a grocery shopper is aware of a dangerous condition and chooses to ignore the warning, or a dangerous condition is apparent, the store may not be liable for the injury.
+For example, if a large liquid spills, the law says that a shopper should notice it and not walk through it.
+Or, if a shopper chooses to ignore a “wet floor” warning sign and slips onto the wet floor, the store will not be liable for the injury.
+The shopper was warned about the dangerous condition and ignored the warning.

 Grocery Store Slip and Fall Settlements

 Stores have a responsibility to ensure their floors are free of slip hazards.
-If you've suffered a serious injury in a store fall, you may be entitled to compensation.
-Successful settlement of your claim often hinges on evidence - we thoroughly investigate the accident scene, preserve critical evidence like video footage, and build a strong liability case against the retailer.
+You may be compensated if you’ve suffered a serious injury in a store fall.
+Successful settlement of your claim often hinges on evidence – we thoroughly investigate the accident scene, preserve critical evidence like video footage, and build a strong liability case against the retailer.
 Many factors affect settlement amounts, including injury severity, required medical treatment, lost wages, and more.
 Our experienced attorneys handle these cases routinely and know how to maximize recovery.
 We fight aggressively to negotiate a full and fair settlement while preparing for trial if needed.

 Contact an Attorney

-If you were injured due to a Chicago grocery slip and fall or another incident at a grocery store or another place of business, please call or text our slip and fall attorneys at the Blumenshine Law Group for a free consultation at (312) 766-1000 or email info@blg-legal.com.
-We will review all the circumstances of your case and decide together the best way to proceed.
+If you were injured due to a Chicago grocery store slip and fall or another incident at a grocery store or another place of business, please call or text our slip and fall attorneys at the Blumenshine Law Group for a free consultation at (312) 766-1000 or email [email protected].
+We will review your case circumstances and decide the best way to proceed.
 The law requires you to bring your claim within a certain period after you were injured.
 If you miss the deadline, you forever lose your right to file a suit to recover your damages.

 Related Posts